 One piece of career and business advice we regularly encounter is the need to network - regularly, frequently, all-the-time!
-What is often missing from this advice is the deeper purpose of networking.

 One piece of career and business advice we regularly encounter is the need to network - regularly, frequently, all-the-time!
 And we are reminded that the advice applies to almost everybody, from the aspiring entrepreneur, to the stressed-out startup founder, and almost every other business and career combination you can think of.